 The regiment spent the next two decades garrisoning Ireland, England, Malta and the West Indies.

 In 1849, the regiment was sent to China to help enforce the treaty terms following the First Opium War (1839-42).
+While garrisoning Hong Kong it suffered greatly from outbreaks of disease.
 Eight years later, it became the only English regiment present at the capture of Canton (1858) during the Second Opium War (1856-60).

 In 1858, it moved to southern Africa for three years, followed by six years of home service.
 Its final overseas posting was a return to the Indian subcontinent from 1867.
 While there, it fought in the Second Afghan War (1878-80), most notably at the Battle of Ahmed Khel (1880).

-Explore the history and collections of the 59th (2nd Nottinghamshire) Regiment by visiting the Lancashire Infantry Museum in Preston.
+Discover more about the 59th (2nd Nottinghamshire) Regiment of Foot by visiting the Lancashire Infantry Museum in Preston.